 A physical identifiable resource.

-When the type of resource needed is known but the exact resource is not a placeholder can be assigned.
+When the type of resource needed is known but the exact resource is not a placeholder can be assigned in a resource plan.

 Portfolio resource management

 Combining the disciplines of portfolio management and resource management to enable an organization to make informed decisions on projects using project prioritization and resource availability information.

 The assignment of a resource to a detailed task or piece of work.

 Strategic process of determining which projects and organization can do and the resources it needs.